eshlomo1/CloudSec/CFIR (Cloud IR)/EntraID_M365_Azure_Logs.md

 # Microsoft Cloud Logs
-## A primary logs for Entra ID, Microsoft 365 and Azure
+## A primary and security logs for Entra ID, Microsoft 365 and Azure

 ### Microsoft 365
 Unified Audit Logs - Enabled by default with 90 days retention.
 The log contain logs of user and admin activity in Microsoft 365.
 The log is used to track user and admin activity in Microsoft 365.
 The log is stored in the Microsoft 365 tenant and can be accessed through the Microsoft 365 Security & Compliance Center.